Booker T (wrestler): Feud with Evolution (2002–2003)

-Goldust began trying to start a tag team with Booker, but Goldust kept costing Booker matches.
-With the nWo now operating in WWE, Booker T was eventually invited into the faction.
-His time there was short-lived, when he was kicked out of the group by Shawn Michaels after a superkick from Michaels.
-Booker then turned face and found a partnership with Goldust and the pair teamed to battle the nWo.
-Booker and Goldust had a WWE Tag Team Championship match against The Un-Americans (Christian and Lance Storm) at SummerSlam, but The Un-Americans retained after interference from Test.
-At No Mercy, Booker and Goldust battled Chris Jericho and Christian for the World Tag Team Championship, but they lost the match with Jericho using the title belt on Goldust.
+Goldust began trying to start a tag team with Booker T, but Goldust kept costing Booker T matches.
+With the nWo now operating in WWE, Booker T was eventually invited into the nWo.
+His time there was short-lived, when he was kicked out of the nWo by Shawn Michaels after a superkick from Michaels.
+Booker T then turned face and found a partnership with Goldust and the pair teamed to battle the nWo.
+Booker T and Goldust had a WWE Tag Team Championship match against The Un-Americans (Christian and Lance Storm) at SummerSlam on August 25, but The Un-Americans retained after interference from Test.
+At No Mercy on October 20, Booker T and Goldust battled Chris Jericho and Christian for the World Tag Team Championship, but they lost the match with Jericho using the title belt on Goldust.

-He spent the rest of 2002 teaming with Goldust.
-They won the World Tag Team Championship at Armageddon in a Tag Team Elimination match defeating the teams of Christian and Chris Jericho, Lance Storm and William Regal, and the Dudley Boyz.
-They held the belts for about three weeks, when they lost them to Regal and Storm.
-Booker and Goldust lost the rematch and decided to go their separate ways.
-The gimmick for Booker and Goldust was Goldust being a strange, yet dependable ally who Booker eventually warmed up to after initial skepticism.
-By 2003, however, Booker T's popularity had soared and he amicably separated from Goldust, at Goldust's request, in order to pursue the World Heavyweight Championship.
-In February 2003, he eliminated The Rock to win a battle royal to become the number one contender to the World Heavyweight Championship at WrestleMania XIX.
+Booker T spent the rest of 2002 teaming with Goldust.
+They won the World Tag Team Championship at Armageddon on December 15 in a Tag Team Elimination match defeating the teams of Christian and Chris Jericho, Lance Storm and William Regal, and the Dudley Boyz.
+They held the belts for about three weeks, when they lost them to Regal and Storm on the January 6, 2003 episode of Raw.
+Booker T and Goldust lost the rematch and decided to go their separate ways.
+The gimmick for Booker T and Goldust was Goldust being a strange, yet dependable ally who Booker T eventually warmed up to after initial skepticism.
+However, Booker T's popularity had soared and he amicably separated from Goldust, at Goldust's request, in order to pursue the World Heavyweight Championship.
+On the February 24 episode of Raw, he eliminated The Rock to win a battle royal to become the number one contender to the World Heavyweight Championship at WrestleMania XIX on March 30.